erf/flim/README.md

 ## Usage

-Inherit from `Game` and override methods to update, render and respond to user input and lifecycle events.
+Create a subclass of `Game` and override methods to update, render and respond to user input and lifecycle events.

-Use a `GameWidget`, `SpriteWidget` and `AnimatedSpriteWidget` to add content to your Flutter app.
+Wrap your game in a `GameWidget` or add a single sprite or sprite animation using `SpriteWidget` and `AnimatedSpriteWidget`.

-Add `Sprite` and `SpriteAnimation`'s from code or json.
+Add `Sprite`'s and `AnimatedSprite`'s from either code or json.

-Pre-load and cache images by calling either: `Sprite.load`, `Assets.preLoadSprite` or `Assets.preLoadImages`.
-You usually do this in `Game.initialize`.
+Pre-load and cache images by calling either: `Sprite.load`, `Assets.preLoadSprite` or `Assets.preLoadImages` in `Game.initialize`.

-Render sprites by adding them to a `SpriteRenderer` or `SpriteBatch` and call it's `render` method in `Game.render`.
-Update animations in `Game.update`.
+Render sprites by adding them to a `SpriteRenderer`, `SpriteBatch` or `SpriteBatchMap`.
+Call it's `render` method in `Game.render`.

+Update `AnimatedSprite`'s in `Game.update` before adding them to a renderer.

-A render loop takes care of updating your game objects at 60 fps.
+A render loop takes care of updating your game objects at ~60 fps.

 ## Notes